Chart Color Schemes

 North Strathfield demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-North Strathfield's educational attainment exceeds national and state averages.
-Among residents aged 15+, 48.9% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are most common at 31.2%, followed by postgraduate qualifications (15.0%) and graduate diplomas (2.7%).
-Vocational pathways account for 24.2% of qualifications, with advanced diplomas at 11.4% and certificates at 12.8%.
+North Strathfield's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 48.9% have university qualifications, compared to Australia's 30.4% and New South Wales' 32.2%.
+The area's highest qualification is the Bachelor degree, held by 31.2%, followed by postgraduate (15.0%) and graduate diplomas (2.7%).
+Vocational pathways account for 24.2%, with advanced diplomas at 11.4% and certificates at 12.8%.

-Educational participation is high, with 31.8% currently enrolled in formal education: 8.4% in primary, 7.5% in tertiary, and 6.2% in secondary education.
+Educational participation is high, with 31.8% of residents currently enrolled in formal education.
+This includes 8.4% in primary, 7.5% in tertiary, and 6.2% in secondary education.

 Frequently Asked Questions - Education